PESchoenberg/sqlp/CONTRIBUTING.md

 * Write clear and orderly code while respecting the general coding style of the project.

-* You need to have a verified signature.
+* You need to have a verified signature in order to contribute.
 See https://help.github.com/articles/managing-commit-signature-verification/

 * Nothing is written in stone.
 New guidelines might come into effect at any